Ramon Fernandez: Post-PBA career

 After his playing career, Fernandez ran for a senatorial seat under the Nationalist People's Coalition in 1995 but lost.
 In 1998, he became the first commissioner of the defunct professional league, the Metropolitan Basketball Association.

-In 2000, he was included in the PBA's 25 Greatest Players' list and was awarded during the league's anniversary on April 9, 2000.

 In 2003, Fernandez was named the Commissioner of the Collegiate Champions League tournament.
+He also became the Commissioner of the now-inactive United Regional Basketball League during its only run in 2004.
+In 2015, Fernandez was considered a possible candidate to become the PBA's commissioner after the resignation of Chito Salud.

-A few months earlier, Fernandez was part of the Toyota Tamaraws in the Crispa-Toyota Reunion Game.
+Fernandez has frequently appeared in PBA Legends Reunion games held in the Philippines and internationally.
+Fernandez was part of the Toyota Tamaraws in the Crispa-Toyota Reunion Game.
 The highlight of the event was the kick out pass of Fernandez to Jaworski, who sank a three-pointer to seal the Tamaraws' 65–61 win over their bitter rivals, the Redmanizers.

-He also became the Commissioner of the now-inactive United Regional Basketball League during its only run in 2004.

-Fernandez was also inducted in the PBA Hall of Fame and participated in the Greatest Game, a reunion of several members of the league's 25 Greatest Players, on May 30, 2005 when they lost to the TM Greats team, 96–92.
+When Fernandez was inducted in the PBA Hall of Fame, he participated in the Greatest Game, a reunion of several members of the league's 25 Greatest Players, on May 30, 2005 when they lost to the TM Greats team, 96–92.
+In 2019, he coached Purefoods in a "Return of the Rivals" exhibition game.

-He also ventured in several business opportunities and is currently based in Cebu, managing his flourishing "Suka ni El Presidente" brand of bottled spiced vinegar.
+Fernandez also ventured in several business opportunities and is currently based in Cebu, managing his "Suka ni El Presidente" brand of bottled spiced vinegar.

-In 2016, Fernandez was appointed as one of the four commissioners of the Philippine Sports Commission.

 In 2018, Fernandez was appointed to the Board of Directors for UGE Philippines, a local leader in solar energy solutions for the commercial and industrial sector - a subsidiary of UGE International.
 He first became involved with UGE in 2015 due to an interest in renewable energy advocacy.
+He also runs a foundation, the Ramon Fernandez Sports and Youth Development Foundation, that supports athletes' welfare.

-Fernandez became Officer in Charge of the Philippine Sports Commission in lieu of Chairperson Butch Ramirez.
+In 2016, Fernandez was appointed as one of the four commissioners of the Philippine Sports Commission (PSC).
+In his tenure, he advocated for grassroots sports development, athlete welfare, and training programs for young athletes.
+On June 29, 2020, he became the Officer in Charge of the PSC in lieu of Chairperson William "Butch" Ramirez.
 Ramirez went on leave until July 20 to attend to his sick wife.
+During the 2021 Hanoi SEA Games, Fernandez served as chef de mission of the Philippine delegation.

+Personal life

+Marriage

+Fernandez has been married to Karla Kintanar, who comes from a prominent family in Argao, Cebu, since 2007.
+He was previously married to a woman named Marissa, who accused him in 2005 of physical abuse, which Fernandez has denied.
+They had four children together.

 Gigantism

-In a September 2015 interview, Fernandez revealed that he has a mild case of gigantism after discovering he has recently grown to 6'7".
+In a September 2015 interview, Fernandez revealed that he has a mild case of gigantism after discovering he had grown to 6'7".
 During his PBA career, his listed height was only between 6'4" and 6'5".